Conisbrough railway station: History

-The station had an upgrade in 2015 which saw the introduction of digital real time arrival and departure displays on each platform.
+The station had an upgrade in 2015 which saw the introduction of digital real-time arrival and departure displays on each platform.
 The platforms also received new shelters for the growing passenger numbers.

 Facilities

 The station is unstaffed and has no ticket provision - all tickets must be purchased prior to travel or on the train.
 Shelters are provided on each platform and there are automatic train running announcements provided along with the CIS screens mentioned above.
 Step-free access is available to both platforms.

-Service
+Services

-All services from this station are operated by Northern.
-All services operate between Doncaster and Sheffield on a (roughly) half-hourly basis, with one of the two trains an hour extending through to Adwick.
-Since the winter 2019 timetable change, there are no longer regular through workings to Hull Paragon - passenger now have to change at Doncaster for onward connections.
+All services from this station are operated by Northern Trains.
+All services operate between Doncaster and Sheffield on an hourly basis, with most Doncaster services extending through to Adwick.
+Since the winter 2019 timetable change, there are no longer regular through workings to Hull Paragon - passenger now have to change at Doncaster for onward connections, whilst the frequency has also dropped from the twice-hourly pattern in use before the pandemic.

-Evenings and Sundays there is an hourly service towards both Sheffield and Doncaster.
+On evenings and Sundays, there is an hourly service towards both Sheffield and Doncaster.